aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

      | Password    | Value of DbMasterPassword added as parameter during Configure MySQL Environment|

      ![Final Deployment Architecture](/images/migration22.jpg)
-     Open Test endpoint connection (optional) section, then in the VPC drop-down select DMS-VPC and click the Run test button to verify that your endpoint configuration is valid.Test will run for a minute and you should see successful message in the Status column.
+     Open Test endpoint connection (optional) section, then in the VPC drop-down select DMS-VPC and click the Run test button to verify that your endpoint configuration is valid.
+The test will run for a minute and you should see a successful message in the Status column.
 Click on the Create endpoint button to create the endpoint.
      ![Final Deployment Architecture](/images/migration23.jpg)
   3. Create the target endpoint.
 Repeat all steps to create the target endpoint with the following parameter values:
      | Parameter        | Value |